Blazeinger/GeoLearn/README.md

      install Mozilla Firefox because the webdriver that gets the images online only works with Firefox

-	install this for the Chrome Driver pip3 install chromedriver-py pip3 install ffmpy pip3 install earthengine-api
+	install this for the Chrome Driver pip3 install chromedriver-py\n pip3 install ffmpy\n
+pip3 install earthengine-api\n
 ->earthengine authenticate